 Hodges holds the Major League record for most sacrifice flies in a season, hitting 19 in 1954.
 That was the first year sacrifice flies became a modern statistic applying uniformly to both leagues.

 The Dodgers left Brooklyn in 1958 to move to L.A., and that undoubtedly hurt the numbers that Hodges put up.
 However, in 1959 he did post a .513 slugging percentage for a Dodger team that won the World Series.

-He died after playing golf with his coaches in West Palm Beach Florida.
+Hodges died of a heart attack during spring training just before the start of the 1972 season, and two days short of his 48th birthday.
+He had survived a first attack in September 1968.
+He died after playing golf with his coaches in West Palm Beach, FL.
 The golf course was owned by former major league pitcher Jack Sanford.